 Sadly not.
 All of our tours include visits with one or more suppliers who expect us to book our visits with them in advance so that they can prepare food for us (occasionally made just to our needs), and ensure there is space and staff to accommodate us.
-Each tour is therefore normally taken off sale at around 2-3 days before the tour when we are expected to provide our final numbers to each supplier.
+Each tour is therefore normally taken off sale around 2 days.
 Any additional bookings beyond this cannot normally be accommodated.

-If a tour is shown as available, the date is highlighted in green on the calendar shown on our booking system, and you can still join the tour with an advance booking.
+If a date for a tour is as available, the date is highlighted in green on the calendar in our booking system, and you can click on this to make your booking to join the tour.
 If the tour shows as unavailable (date is highlighted in red), we are not able to take further bookings for that tour.
-If a date is shown in red it may also mean that the tour is not running, either due to lack of supplier availability, or lack of advance bookings.

 Please do not turn up for a tour without a booking as we will not be able to accommodate you.

 Nope!
 We’ll be doing lots of eating and walking, so just a hungry mouth and a decent pair of shoes should be all you need!

 No… all the food samples we’ll provide are included in the price you pay to join the tour.
 However, if you wish to make purchases with our suppliers, we can normally allow some time for this, but this is neither compulsory nor expected.